CamerAllan/ccallan/public/content/posts/what-is-this.md

 ### Confidence

 I don't have to think about the way I speak - it just happens.
 Hopefully with practice, the same will happen for my writing.
-Developing a style I'm comfortable will let me focus on content over phrasing.
+Developing a style I'm comfortable with will let me focus on content over phrasing.

 ### Accountability

-My theory here is that in keeping a publicly available log of my progress against longer term projects, I'll give myself another incentive to keep going - documenting my success becomes a reward.
+My theory here is that in keeping a publicly available log of my progress against longer-term projects, I'll give myself another incentive to keep going - documenting my success becomes a reward.

 ### Pleasure